-According to another study entitled "Quercetin inhibits prostate cancer by attenuating cell survival and inhibiting anti-apoptotic pathways”, Quercetin may have some sort of anti-cancer effect on the prostate by modulating the ROS, Akt and NF-κB pathways.
+According to another study entitled "Quercetin inhibits prostate cancer by attenuating cell survival and inhibiting anti-apoptotic pathways", The quercetin it may have some sort of anti-cancer effect on the prostate due to the modulation of the ROS, Akt and NF-κB pathways.
 It could therefore be used as a chemopreventive option, or in combination with chemotherapy drugs, to improve the clinical outcomes of prostate cancer patients.

 Where can you find it

-Quercetin is an element widely distributed in much of the plant kingdom, so much so that the human diet contains an average of 25-50 milligrams (mg) per day (die).
+There quercetin it is an element widely distributed in much of the plant kingdom, so much so that the human diet contains on average 25-50 milligrams (mg) per day (die).

 It is found in abundant quantities in various fruits, vegetables and starchy or oily seeds; red onions are more than appreciable sources (especially outside and near the root) and cabbages of various types (botanical genus Brassica and species oleracea).

 An interesting study entitled "Ten-year comparison of the influence of organic and conventional crop management practices on the content of flavonoids in tomatoes"Found that tomatoes grown according to the" organic farming "specification (it would be our" organic ") contain up to 79% of quercetin more than tomatoes obtained from traditional agriculture.

 The only foods of animal origin containing quercetin are honey and propolis from bees, but its concentration fluctuates a lot according to the plant sources from which the small animals get nourishment.